Marshall Field III—September 28, 1893 -November 8, 1956

 Decorated in World War I

-Mr. Field enlisted as a private in the 1st Illinnis cavalry in World War I. The unit later became the 122d field artillery of the 33d division.
+Mr. Field enlisted as a private in the 1st Illinois cavalry in World War I. The unit later became the 122d field artillery of the 33d division.
 He fought in France in the St. Mihiel and Meuse-Argonne operations, and rose to the rank of captain.
 He was cited for bravery, and was released from the army on Feb.
 20, 1919.

 He entered the Chicago investment banking firm of Lee, Higginson & Co., later establishing his own firm of Field, & Co., a predecessor of Glore, Forgan & Co.
 In 1921 he moved to New York, and built a large estate at Lloyd’s Neck, Huntington, Long Island.
 He also engaged in horse breeding, and raced his horses both here and abroad.